Honey has high-quality protein, but it contains only 0.3 grams of protein per 100g and less than 0.1 grams per tbsp.

 Common foods high in protein

-Certainly, meat, poultry, fish, dairy, and eggs are good dietary sources of protein.
+Certainly, meat, poultry, fish, cheese, milk, yogurt, and eggs are good dietary sources of protein.
 But, there are many plant-based sources containing high amounts of protein as well.

 Beans, nuts, seeds, whole-grains, and vegetables (e.g. kale, spinach) contain decent amounts of protein, which can help meet our daily needs.
 Actually, people who follow a well-balanced, healthy, plant-based diet, get more than enough protein.